apache/iceberg/docs/_index.md

 ![Iceberg](./img/Iceberg-logo.png)

-**Apache Iceberg is an open table format for huge analytic datasets.** Iceberg adds tables to compute engines including Spark, Trino, PrestoDB, Flink and Hive using a high-performance table format that works just like a SQL table.
+**Apache Iceberg is an open table format for huge analytic datasets.** Iceberg adds tables to compute engines including Spark, Trino, PrestoDB, Flink, Hive and Impala using a high-performance table format that works just like a SQL table.

 ### User experience